telescopeѲptics.net ▪▪▪▪ CONTENTS

 respectively, with D1 being the aperture diameter, α the angular differential, in radians, between the tilt angle τ1 and the angle determined by the point distance from the optical axis (for the tangential - vertical - field meridian, it corresponds to field angle relative to the field center), and F the focal ratio of the primary.

 The main goal of the two-mirror TCT's secondary is to minimize this center-field aberration induced by tilted primary.
 This is accomplished by tilting it to induce offsetting aberrations, with the secondary mirror tilt angle τ2 measured with respect to the axial ray reflected from the primary (i.e. the chief ray for axial cone).
-Center-field astigmatism and coma at the secondary, also as the P-V wavefront error at best focus location, are given by:
+Center-field astigmatism and coma at the secondary, also as the P-V wavefront error at the best focus location, are given by:

 and